 “Oh?
 That must be an interesting story,” Helena prompted.

 “It is.
 Granddaddy, the first man named Bat Lash, left the Old West behind to live in Shanghai for twenty-eight years,” Bat explained.
 “After he had some adventure on an ‘isle of dragons’ and sword-fought some joker named Vandal Savage, he decided that, though he liked China and all, it was gettin’ too hot.
-So, he takes his ‘wife’ — I’m one-sixteenth Chinese, don’t you know? — and they move to New York.
-During that time, he took a job doing a radio serial — The Maverick, to be more precise.
-Well, in the late ’40s, he actually had a family in his very old age.
+So, he takes his ‘wife’ — I’m quarter-Chinese, don’t you know? — and they move to New York.
+During that time, he took a job doing a radio serial — The Minstrel Maverick, to be more precise, which was based on his daddy and my great-granddaddy, Harmony Hayes, with a lot of his own life blended in for good measure.
+Well, in the late ’40s, Granddaddy actually had a family in his very old age.
 Interesting what can happen living with someone for nearly ten years can do.
 Unfortunately, Granddaddy died before Daddy was three years old.
 Eventually, Ma comes around, meets Daddy, and then has me some time after that — Bartholomew Lash the Third.
 That’s the Cliff Notes version of my life story.
 Hope it was to your liking.”

 Helena nodded, and she took this time to ask what had been on her mind since that night.
 “How did you know?” she asked.